HassanAdnan12388/Camera-Setup-Exploration-/README.md

 - Create projection matrices for each camera position.
 - Project 3D points and visualize the 2D projections.
 - Analyze the changes in perspective and orientation of the 3D model as the camera position shifts.
+- Graphs: The graphs will show how the figure appears to "move" relative to the image frame as the camera position changes.
+For example, shifting the camera to the right will cause the figure to appear to move to the left in the projection.

 # Part 3: Telephoto Effect vs. Camera Position